-Planning poker is our way of improving estimation accuracy while also allowing multiple team members to contribute to the process whether in real-time or on their own time (that’s a win-win in our books).
+Planning poker in GitHub is Zenhub's way of improving estimation accuracy while also allowing multiple team members to contribute to the process whether in real-time or on their own time (that’s a win-win in our books).

 Product owners and Scrum Masters can use it to request estimates from individuals prior to sprint planning.
 The estimates are applied directly to Issues in GitHub, making it effortless for technical folks to provide an estimation and then get back to work.

 The data generated by the estimates leads to more accurate planning discussions.
 Estimates that the team agrees on will be automatically applied.
 Product owners and Scrum masters can easily spot outlier estimates (estimates on either the higher or lower end) and use that input to have a more focused discussion with the team, only discussing Issues that the team didn’t agree on.
 Simply put: you get more efficiency in fewer meetings.

 One GitHub project management tool to rule them all…